Greater crested tern: Taxonomy

 The terns, subfamily Sterninae, are small to medium-sized seabirds closely related to the gulls, skimmers and skuas.
 They are gull-like in appearance, but typically have a lighter build, long pointed wings (which give them a fast, buoyant flight), a deeply forked tail and short legs.
 Most species are grey above and white below, and have a black cap that is reduced or flecked with white in the winter.

 The greater crested tern was originally described as Sterna bergii by German naturalist Martin Lichtenstein in 1823, but was moved to its current genus Thalasseus, after mitochondrial DNA studies confirmed that the three main head patterns shown by terns (no black cap, black cap, black cap with a white forehead) corresponded to distinct clades.

-The closest relative of greater crested tern is the critically endangered species Chinese crested tern (T. bernsteini), with the next closest being a group of three orange-billed species, West African crested tern T. albididorsalis, lesser crested tern (T. bengalensis), and royal tern (T. maximus).
+The nearest relative of the greater crested tern is the critically endangered species Chinese crested tern (T. bernsteini), with the next closest being a group of three orange-billed species, West African crested tern T. albididorsalis, lesser crested tern (T. bengalensis), and royal tern (T. maximus).
 Earlier studies of the genus Thalasseus had not included T. bernsteini, as genetic material was not then available, but otherwise had broadly similar results.

 The generic name of the greater crested tern is derived from Greek Thalassa, "sea", and the species epithet bergii commemorates Karl Heinrich Bergius, a Prussian pharmacist and botanist who collected the first specimens of this tern near Cape Town.

 The greater crested tern has four or five geographical subspecies (depending on authority), differing mainly in the darkness of the upperparts and the bill dimensions.
 These are listed below in taxonomic sequence.
 A similar number of other potential subspecies have been proposed, but are not considered valid.